 All successful applicants shall comply with the reporting obligations outlined in the Guidelines.
-Parkinson Canada requires studentship recipients to submit Annual and Final Progress Reports.
+Parkinson Canada requires fellowship recipients to submit Annual Progress and Final Reports.
 The advance of the portion of the award to be made in the second year of the term of the Program is conditional upon submission of an Annual Progress Report to Parkinson Canada in substance and form satisfactory to the Trainee Committee at the end the first year of the term of the Program.

-The Progress report shall be submitted to research@parkinson.ca no later than one year after the start of the award.
+The Annual Progress Report shall be submitted to research@parkinson.ca no later than the 1-year anniversary date of the start of the Program.
 Progress report guidelines and instructions will be provided by Parkinson Canada in advance of the report deadline.